-To properly store and display your coin collection, both novice and advanced coin collectors
+To properly store and display your coin collection, both novice and advanced

 need several coin supplies.
 Keeping your coins from damage and in pristine condition is the most important thing and supplies help you do just that.
 Here are some of the most basic coin supplies you’d be wise to purchase.